edisne/githubitatv2/README.md

 ## Application Features
 User Search Functionality:
 Search bar on the homepage.
-Real-time search results as you type.
+Real-time search results as you type
+(dev note: Because of Github API limitations when fetching users debounceTime,distinctUntilChanged and filter operators are used to filter/limit API calls)

 User Details Page:
 Displays user details, repositories, and followers.
 Accessible by clicking on a user in the search results.

 Responsive Design:
 Optimized for mobile and desktop viewing.

 Theming:
 Supports light and dark themes.
 Theme toggle implemented in the header.